-For this assignment, we are providing a program, imagediff, to help you compare your output images to the sample images in the handout, optionally saving an image that shows you exactly where the two images differ.
+We are providing a program, imagediff, to help you compare your output images to the sample images in the handout, optionally saving an image that shows you exactly where the two images differ.
 It is in the course directory on afs, so it is available on any cluster machine or when you are connected via ssh.
 For example: